jonabsilva/titanic/README.md

 # titanic
-what sorts of people were more likely to survive
+ Model that predicts which passengers survived the Titanic shipwreck what sorts of people were more likely to survive